 Project initiation meetings are often skipped to fast-track projects.
-Once a sponsor is found, organizations go straight to project planning and execution.
+Once a sponsor is found, organisations go straight to project planning and execution.
 But based on our own experience, holding a project initiation meeting can actually eliminate many issues that may crop up in the future and hence may speed things up instead in the long run.

 It is in the project initiation meeting where your project objectives and scope are clarified and all stakeholders are brought to the same page.
 Project sponsors and stakeholders will have to know in a nutshell what is needed from them, what the possible risks are, what different resources are required, and so on.
 So that, when it’s time to proceed to the next phase, everyone is already in-sync.